← Back to Articles

 Step 3 — Minimum tax check

 If the calculated corporate tax is below the minimum for your turnover band, the minimum applies instead.
-At the 10% rate, this only matters below ~3,400 EUR gross — effectively only at very low incomes.
+With zero expenses, the first 340 EUR minimum only takes over below ~3,400 EUR turnover.
+A low-margin or loss-making company can trigger its band minimum at much higher turnover because the band follows turnover while the calculated tax follows profit.

 Step 4 — Net retained in company